billiraheem/wexaAI/README.md

 ## Why a Graph Database?

 Impact-analysis and shared-dependency questions require traversing relationships of unknown depth.
-In SQL, this means recursive CTEs or application-side BFS across multiple join tables — queries that are awkward to write, harder to optimize, and painful to maintain as the schema evolves.
+In SQL, this means recursive CTEs or application-side BFS across multiple join tables, queries that are awkward to write, harder to optimize, and painful to maintain as the schema evolves.

 In Cypher (the query language CognoDB speaks), the same question is a single pattern match: